What's the Best Age to Learn Violin?

 When Is My Child Ready to Start Violin Lessons?

-A typical violin lesson lasts 30 minutes, and staying focused for at least half that time is key to learning.
-Your child will work on bowing smoothly, pressing the right strings, and listening to their sound—all things that need attention.
-Good focus helps them absorb tips from their teacher and improve bit by bit.
+A typical violin lesson lasts about 30 minutes, and staying focused for at least half that time is key to learning.
+Your child will work on bowing smoothly, pressing the right strings, and listening carefully to their sound, all skills that need focus.

 Lesson With You live online music lessons with pro teachers